a-luna/aaronluna.dev/content/flask_api_tutorial/part-3/index.md

 Just like every other extension, Flask-RESTPlus can be initialized with a Flask application object (i.e., `api.init_app(app)` -- doing so would place the API at the website root).
 However, in most applications we would rather have the API routes configured with a prefix such as <code>/api/v1</code> to enforce our versioning system.

 The best way to accomplish this is with <a href="http://flask.pocoo.org/docs/1.0/blueprints/#why-blueprints" target="_blank">Flask blueprints</a>.
-Typically, blueprints are used to factor a large, monolithic Flask application into a set of blueprints.
-Using a blueprint to register our Flask-RESTPlus API with the Flask application will allow us to define a `url_prefix` for the API endpoints.
+Typically, blueprints are used to factor a large, monolithic Flask application into logical groupings based on the functional areas of your website.
+Using a blueprint to isolate the API will allow us to define a `url_prefix` for the API endpoints.

 ### `api_bp` Blueprint